Critical population and error threshold on the sharp peak landscape for the Wright-Fisher model: Approximating processes

-\end{proposition} \begin{proof} Before proceeding to the proof, let us explain the general strategy, which comes directly from the theory of Freidlin and Wentzell.
-To obtain the upper bound on the persistence time, we show that, starting from any point in $\um$, the probability to reach a neighborhood of $0$ in a finite number of steps is larger than
+\begin{pf} Before proceeding to the proof, let us explain the general strategy, which comes directly from the theory of Freidlin and Wentzell.
+To obtain the upper bound on the persistence time, we show that, starting from any point in $\{ 1,\ldots,m \}$, the probability to reach a neighborhood of $0$ in a finite number of steps is larger than

-This way we can bound from above $\tau_0$ by a geometric law with this parameter (see lemma~\ref{tup}).
-To obtain the lower bound on the persistence time, we first show in lemma~\ref{lbed} that, starting from any point, the process has a reasonable probability of reaching any neighborhood of $\rho^*$ before visiting~$0$.
-This estimate is quite tedious, because the process might start from $Z_0=1$, which is close to the unstable fixed point of $F$.
-Since we need to control the hitting time of~$0$ starting from any point, such an estimate seems to be indispensable and it cannot be done in the more general situations considered by Kifer \cite{KI} or Morrow and Sawyer \cite{MS} without adding some extra assumptions.
+This way we can bound from above $\tau_0$ by a geometric law with this parameter; see Lemma~\ref{tup}.
+To obtain the lower bound on the persistence time, we first show in Lemma~\ref{lbed} that, starting from any point, the process has a reasonable probability of reaching any neighborhood of $\rho^*$ before visiting~$0$.
+This estimate is quite tedious because the process might start from $Z_0=1$, which is close to the unstable fixed point of $F$.
+Since we need to control the hitting time of~$0$ starting from any point, such an estimate seems to be indispensable, and it cannot be done in the more general situations considered by Kifer \cite{KI} or Morrow and Sawyer \cite{MS} without adding some extra assumptions.
 So we give a lower bound on the probability of following the iterates of a discrete approximation of $F$.
-With a Poisson fluctuation, the process jumps away from $0$, then, because $F$ is expanding in the neighborhood of $0$, it reaches the point $\eta m$ after $\ln m$ steps, for some $\eta>0$, and with a finite number of steps, it lands in a neighborhood of $\rho^*$.
-We then study the excursions of the process outside a neighborhood of $0$ and $\rho^*$.
+With a Poisson fluctuation, the process jumps away from $0$, then, because $F$ is expanding in the neighborhood of $0$, it reaches the point $\eta m$ after $\ln m$ steps, for some $\eta>0$, and with a finite number of additional steps, it lands in a neighborhood of $\rho^*$.
+We study then the excursions of the process outside a neighborhood of $0$ and $\rho^*$.
 Whenever the process is outside such a neighborhood, it reenters the neighborhood in a finite number of steps with probability larger than $1-\exp(-cm)$ for some $c>0$ depending on the neighborhood.
-Thus the process is very unlikely to stay a long time outside a neighborhood of the two attractors $\{\,0,\rho^*\,\}$.
-In fact, the length of these excursions is bounded by a constant, up to negligible events.
-We consider the hitting time $\tau_\delta$ of the $\delta$--neighborhood of $0$.
+Thus the process is very unlikely to stay a long time outside a neighborhood of the two attractors $\{ 0,\rho^* \}$.
+In fact, the length of an excursion outside a neighborhood of $\{ 0,\rho^* \}$ is bounded by a constant, up to a very unlikely event.
+We consider the hitting time $\tau_\delta$ of the $\delta$-neighborhood of $0$.
 Obviously we have $\tau_0\geq \tau_\delta$.
-We look then at the portion of the trajectory starting at the last visit to the neighborhood of $\rho^*$ before reaching a neighborhood of~$0$.
-Such an excursion occurs at a given time with probability of order
+We focus on the portion of the trajectory which starts at the last visit to a neighborhood of $\rho^*$ before reaching a neighborhood of~$0$.
+Such an excursion occurs at a given time with probability less than